erral/kontrata/README.md

 4. step_04_fix_authority_and_company_data_async.py

+It has an optional parameter --year, to download contracts just from that year.

 - Try to fix, unify and calculate cifs and slugs for authority and companies

 5. step_05_index_contracts.py

+It has an optional parameter --year, to download contracts just from that year.

 - Index all contracts in elastic